-MEDIUM TERM INTERNATIONAL WORK PROGRAMME FOR THE SAIGA ANTELOPE (2011-2015) (TO SUPPORT IMPLEMENTATION OF THE MEMORANDUM OF UNDERSTANDING CONCERNING CONSERVATION MEASURES FOR THE SAIGA ANTELOPE (SAIGA SPP.)
-AND ACTION PLAN)
+DRAFT MEDIUM TERM INTERNATIONAL WORK PROGRAMME FOR THE SAIGA ANTELOPE (2011-2015) (TO SUPPORT IMPLEMENTATION OF THE MEMORANDUM OF UNDERSTANDING CONCERNING CONSERVATION MEASURES FOR THE SAIGA ANTELOPE (SAIGA TATARICA TATARICA) AND ACTION PLAN)

-Long-term vision: To restore saiga populations to the point that sustainable use can again be envisioned.

-Overall goal: That saiga populations show an increasing trend or their decline is halted over the next five years.
+Long-term vision: To restore Saiga populations to the point that sustainable use can again be envisioned.
+Overall goal: To halt, and where possible to reverse, the decline of Saiga populations in the next 5 years.